KwamsC/Open-Movie-Database-App/README.md

 # Open-Movie-Database-App
 A web application that allows users to search and explore movies using The Open Movie Database (OMDb) API.
 Users can search for movies by title, filter by year and title, and view detailed information about specific movies.

-## Features
+## ✨ Key Features
-- Search movies by title with instant results
+- 🔍 **Search Movies & Shows**: Real-time movie search with type-ahead suggestions
-- Filter by year and media type (movie/series/episode)
+- 🎬 **Content Filtering**: Filter by year and media type (movies/series)
-- View detailed movie information with posters
-- Responsive mobile-first design
+- 📱 **Responsive Design**: Seamless experience across all devices
-- Redis caching for improved performance
+- ⚡️ **Performance**: Redis caching for fast responses
-- OpenAPI/Swagger documentation
+- 📚 **API Documentation**: Swagger documentation

-## Tech Stack
+## 🛠 Tech Stack

 ### Frontend
-- ReactJS (Vite)
+- React 18 with Vite
-- TypeScript
+- TypeScript for type safety
-- TailwindCSS
+- TailwindCSS for styling
-- Framer Motion
+- Framer Motion for animations

 ### Backend
 - NodeJS
 - ExpressJS
 - Swagger (OpenAPI documentation)

-## Setup
+## 🔑 Setup

 ### Prerequisites
 - Node.js (v23.6.1)